himaatluri/go-lang-learning/helloWorld/README.md

 > The purpose of `package` in Go is to group together code with similar purpose

-> We use `main` in a package to tell Go that ewe want it to be turned into a file that can be executed
+> We use `main` in a package to tell Go that we want it to be turned into a file that can be executed
 ```

 ```